DUNE/computing-HWDB/_extras/shippingprocedure.md

 - Remove all of the links to its sub-components in the HWDB.
 - Send an email to the POC person(s) to notify its arrival at its final destination.

+<br/> <br/>

+> ## If you are transshipping to SD Warehouse/SURF
+>
+> Do not remove the sub-component links.
+>
+> The links should be removed when your shipment eventually arrives at SURF after being transshipped.
+{: .callout}

 <!--